evidenceontology/evidenceontology/src/ontology/README-editors.md

 \* *This option will impact the IRI generation for other ontologies you are working on in Protégé.
 If you prefer, you can leave this unchecked, but you will have to update the settings each time you begin a new session.*

 #### To add a new class:
-1. Browse to the parent class (always in `eco-edit.owl`!) and select this class in the Class hierarchy view
+1. Browse to the parent class (always in `eco-edit.owl`) and select this class in the Class hierarchy view

 2. Click the **Add Subclass** button (left-most button under the Class hierarchy header)
     * OR: Edit -> Create Child, OR: Ctrl+E